 3. USPHL – Elite

-The USPHL Elite has become a very nice development platform for the USPHL Premier as well as some EHL programs.
-Markedly younger than the Premier division, this is definitely a league designed for late bloomers or those who want junior hockey but are not satisfied with their AAA options.
+The USPHL Elite has become a very nice development platform for the USPHL Premier, and is now being used for some NCDC development.
+Purposefully younger than the Premier division, this is definitely a league designed for younger players or those who want junior hockey but are not satisfied with their AAA options.

 Next week we will publish our top twenty all inclusive list covering all levels of junior hockey.
 Where will your league fit in?